shipshapecode/tether/CONTRIBUTING.md

 to contribute, we ask that you take the following steps:

-1. Most of the _editable_ code lives in the `src` directory while built code will end up in the `dist` directory upon running `yarn build`.
+1. Most of the _editable_ code lives in the `src` directory while built code will end up in the `dist` directory upon running `pnpm build`.

 2. Some examples are served out of the `examples` directory.
-Running `yarn start` will open the list in your browser and initiate a live-reloading session as you make changes.
+Running `pnpm start` will open the list in your browser and initiate a live-reloading session as you make changes.

 ## Opening Pull Requests